What is Burnout?

 Your mental health is impacted by spending even just ten minutes outside.
 Anything you do outdoors helps, whether you hike, drive to the beach, or throw a pebble into a creek.

 Make sure to listen to music that makes you feel joyful and cheery.
 In Western music tradition, it means listening preferably to music written in major scales.
 Arguably, such pieces offer less variety of expression, but are known to be associated with happy states.
 These days it is possible to make a playlist and activate them for those occasions when you need a pick-me-up.

 It is less important what you do and more important to engage in your selected activity with regularity.
 Talk to someone you know you can rely on.
 Deepening one’s awareness and the subsequent steps described above are often easier said than done.

-It is much easier to bring these things to surface in a dialogue with another human being – a well-minded individual or better yet with a professional.
-Life coaches frequently help client design better work life balance to avoid burnout.
+It is much easier to bring these things to the surface in a dialogue with another human being – a well-minded individual or better yet with a professional.
+Life coaches frequently help client design better work-life balance to avoid burnout.
 If you need help, contact us to learn more.